omgnetwork/optimism/omgx_examples/waffle/README.md

-## 1. Compiling, running, and deploying.
+## 1. Configuring `.env` file.

-For example, to compile, test, and then deploy the contract on OMGX Rinkeby:

 First create `.env` file similar to `.env.example`, replace the private key with your private key.

-Then execute the following commands:
+## 2. Compiling, running, and deploying.
+For example, to compile, and test the contract on OMGX Rinkeby:

 ```bash
 $ yarn